atgreen/red-light-green-light/README.md

 * [DejaGnu](https://www.gnu.org/software/dejagnu/) testing framework
 * [JUnit](https://junit.org/junit5/) XML results report
 * [OpenSCAP](https://www.open-scap.org/) OVAL scan reports

-A generic CSV parser is in the works, allowing you to implement policy on any arbitrary metric (file size, performance results, etc).
+* Comma separated values (CSV) for generic policy enforcement on any arbitrary metric (file size, performance results, etc).

+Note that for the CSV parser, the first line of the CSV file defines the field strings used in the resulting JSON results objects.
+For example, this CSV file...

+    filename, filesize
+    a.out, 1234567
+    b.out, 87908

+..produces the following JSON results objects...

+    { "filename": "a.out", "filesize": "1234567" }
+    { "filename": "b.out", "filesize": "87908" }

+..for you to write policy against...

+   { "filesize": "0..1000000" }

 While the `rlgl` command-line tool is written in [Go](https://golang.org/), the server side is written in [Common